MassimoCimmino/pygfunction/doc/source/example_fluid_temperature_multiple_boreholes.rst

 *****************************************************************

-This example demonstrates the use of the
-:doc:`pipes <pipes>` module to predict the fluid temperature variations in a bore field with known heat extraction rates.
+This example demonstrates the use of the :doc:`networks <networks>` module to predict the fluid temperature variations in a bore field with known heat extraction rates.

 The g-function of a bore field is first calculated using the equal inlet fluid